MLopezTech/rhel-linux-incident-response-lab/incidents/01-high-cpu-sev1.md

 ## Root Cause

+To simulate a real-world CPU saturation scenario, a controlled load was generated using a known Linux technique:

+yes > /dev/null &

 The incident was caused by multiple CPU-intensive background processes (yes > /dev/null &) consuming excessive processor resources and saturating the CPU.

 This resulted in reduced system responsiveness and overall performance degradation.

 ## Resolution